zkFL: Zero-Knowledge Proof-based Gradient Aggregation for Federated Learning: Introduction

 Our contributions can be summarized as follows: \begin{itemize} \item We present \zkFL, an innovative \ZKP-based \FL system that can be integrated with existing FL methods. \zkFL empowers clients to independently verify proofs generated by the centralized aggregator, thereby ensuring the accuracy and validity of model aggregation results. \zkFL effectively addresses the threats posed by the malicious aggregators during the training model aggregation process, enhancing security and trust in the collaborative \FL setting. \item We integrate \zkFL with blockchain technology to minimize clients' computation costs for verification.
-Leveraging the \emph{zero-knowledge} property of \ZKPs, our blockchain-based \zkFL significantly improves overall efficiency while preserving clients' model privacy. \item We present rigorous theoretical analysis on the security, privacy, and efficiency of \zkFL.
+Leveraging the \emph{zero-knowledge} property of \ZKPs, our blockchain-based \zkFL significantly improves overall efficiency while preserving clients' model privacy, thereby rendering it more scalable for \FL in big data environments. \item We present rigorous theoretical analysis on the security, privacy, and efficiency of \zkFL.
 We further evaluate these properties under benchmark \FL setups.
 The results of these experiments demonstrate the practical feasibility and effectiveness of \zkFL in real-world scenarios.

 \end{itemize}